Call4Cloud | MMP-C | Autopilot | Device Preparation

 choco install choco-upgrade-all-at --params "'/DAILY:yes /TIME:12:00 /ABORTTIME:14:00'" -y

 Did you increase the Security/System/Application event log size?
-Please make sure that you have configured auditing!
-Please make sure you have got the proper licensing setup.
+Please make sure that you have configured auditing and that you have the proper licensing set up.

 /Vendor/MSFT/Policy/Config/Audit/